 Stainless Steel Braided Flex Tubes

-These flex tubes are made of braided stainless steel on the outside and usually a PVC inner core.
-The finish is a shiny metal with a textured, fabric-like look.
-The stainless steel on the outside is great in exposed areas, not only for the looks but also because the stainless steel protects it from the environment by resisting any corrosion.
-This type of supply tube is flexible but not quite as flexible as the braided nylon, PVC, or polymer-coated tubes.
-Stainless steel braided flex tubes are... appropriate for either hot or cold water lines.
+This type of supply tube is flexible but not quite as flexible as braided nylon, PVC, or polymer-coated tubes.
+Stainless steel braided flex tubes are appropriate for both hot and cold water lines.
 Braided stainless steel is usually the most expensive option for flexible supply tubes, but is also the most attractive and most durable.

 03 of 04